r4gus/blog_source/content/posts/same51_2.md

 hideComments = false
 +++

-Last time we finished of by making the user LED of the Curiosity Nano board blink.
+Last time we made the user LED of the Curiosity Nano board blink.
 In this post we're going to add (blocking) UART support to MicroZig, so we can interact with the board over a serial terminal.

 MicroZig defines a UART interface in [`src/core/uart.zig`](https://github.com/ZigEmbeddedGroup/microzig/blob/main/src/core/uart.zig).
-To use it for our chip we must define a `uart` struct that specifies the supported `DataBits` (bits send between the start and stop bit), number of `StopBits` and the `Parity` mode, aswell as a `Uart` function.
+To use it for our chip we must define a `uart` struct that specifies the supported `DataBits` (bits send between the start and stop bit), the number of `StopBits` and the `Parity` mode, as well as a `Uart` function.

 ```zig
 // src/modules/chips/atsame51j20a/atsame51j20a.zig